Mitchell Donald: Red Star Belgrade

 On 27 July 2017, Donald became the first foreign captain in the club history, leading the team in 2–0 victory over Sparta Prague.
 He made his hundredth appearance for the club in the Eternal Derby, played on 13 December 2017.
-Scoring a goal in 2–1 away victory over Vojvodina on 7 March 2018, Donald archived his 104 match for Red Star Belgrade, equalizing with Carlos Eduardo de Fiori Mendes as a most capable foreign footballer in the club history.
-Several days later, on Friday 9 March, he was hospitalized due to cardiac problems.
+Scoring a goal in 2–1 away victory over Vojvodina on 7 March 2018, Donald archived his 104 match for Red Star Belgrade, equalising with Carlos Eduardo de Fiori Mendes as a most capable foreign footballer in the club history.
+Several days later, on Friday 9 March, he was hospitalised due to cardiac problems.

 On 14 April 2018, Donald became the most capped foreign footballer in the club's history.
-Replacing Nemanja Radonjić in 81 minute of the Eternal Derby, Donald noted his 105th official game with Red Star Belgrade.
+Replacing Nemanja Radonjić in 81-minute of the Eternal Derby, Donald noted his 105th official game with Red Star Belgrade.
 He had been sent off after conflict with Seydouba Soumah on the field in last minutes of the match.
 On 19 May 2018, Donald scored in the final match of the 2017–18 Serbian SuperLiga season, against Voždovac for winning the second trophy with the club.
 The match was noted as his last under contract with Red Star, after he refused to sign new deal.